Dagu2104/TMD-Analyzer/README.md

 <p align="center">
   <img src="./VISUAL README/PEER_FORMAT.png" alt="PEER FORMAT" width="800" height="1200" />
 </p>
 - The program automatically detects the time step and the number of data points.
+The program internally inserts an initial data point at t = 0 s with a corresponding acceleration of 0, ensuring proper initialization of the ground-motion record.

 ## Installer